PowerBook Duo: Duo Dock

-This was the largest and most expensive dock for the PowerBook Duo, in a form factor common for that period: the Duo Dock (M7779) was first offered by Apple on October 19, 1992, and the similar docks presented by Compaq (as the LTE Lite Desktop Expansion Base) and IBM (as the 3550 Expansion Unit) were introduced in the same year.
-Unlike the smaller docks, or "port replicators" that plugged into the back of laptops, the listed docks pulled the laptop inside the dock's metal and plastic case via an internal sliding mechanism (similar to that of a VHS recorder).
-The Duo Dock turned the PowerBook Duo into a full-size, AC-powered, fully functional desktop computer with all the standard ports.
-Like a desktop computer, the dock could physically support a heavy, high-resolution CRT display on top.
-The Duo Dock included a floppy drive on the side, two NuBus expansion slots, an optional floating-point unit (FPU), level 2 cache, a slot for more VRAM to enable more colors at higher resolutions, and space for a second hard drive.
+The Duo Dock (model M7779) was the largest and most expensive docking option for the PowerBook Duo.
+It was introduced by Apple on October 19, 1992.
+Comparable products introduced in the same year included the LTE Lite Desktop Expansion Base from Compaq and IBM's 3550 Expansion Unit.

+Unlike smaller docks, or port replicators that connected to the rear of laptops, these docks enclosed the laptop within the dock's housing using an internal sliding mechanism similar to that of a VHS recorder.
+The Duo Dock converted the PowerBook Duo into an AC-powered desktop system with standard ports.
+The dock's enclosure could support a CRT monitor placed on top of it.
+The Duo Dock included a floppy drive, two NuBus expansion slots, an optional floating-point unit (FPU), level 2 cache, a slot for additional VRAM, and space for a second hard drive.

-The original Duo Dock was replaced by the Duo Dock II on May 16, 1994, which added AAUI networking and compatibility with the newer color-screen PowerBook Duos.
-A replacement lid was offered to allow use of the thicker color Duos with the original Duo Dock.
+The original Duo Dock was replaced by the Duo Dock II on May 16, 1994.
+It added AAUI networking and compatibility with the newer color-screen PowerBook Duo models.
+Apple also offered a replacement lid that allowed the thicker color models to be used with the original Duo Dock.

-The Dock II was followed by the Duo Dock Plus on May 15, 1995, which was identical to the Duo Dock II, but lacked the FPU and level 2 cache—which were not compatible with the 68LC040-processor Duo 280 and PowerPC-processor Duo 2300c.
-While the laptop's LCD display obviously could not be opened when inside the dock, additional NuBus video cards could be installed to drive up to three monitors.
+The Duo Dock II was succeeded by the Duo Dock Plus on May 15, 1995.
+It was otherwise identical to the Duo Dock II, but omitted the FPU and level 2 cache, which were incompatible with the 68LC040-based Duo 280 and the PowerPC-based Duo 2300c.

+Although the laptop's display could not be opened while docked, additional NuBus video cards could be installed to support up to three external monitors.

-Aging Duo Docks are known to have problems with the failing of the capacitors which drive the docking mechanism.
-This is colloquially known as 'The Duo Dock Tick of Death'.
+Aging Duo Docks are prone to capacitor failures that affect the docking mechanism.
+This issue is colloquially known as the "Duo Dock Tick of Death".